pact-im/api-doc/_includes/companies.md

 # Companies

 <aside class="notice">
-Each user has at least one company after registration.
-This company was created automatically.
+Each user has many companies.
+Each user must have at least one company in the system.
 </aside>

 ## Get All Companies